England national football team: Gareth Southgate and Thomas Tuchel

-At the 2022 FIFA World Cup, England defeated Iran and Wales in the group stage to qualify for the round of 16.
-In the round of 16, England defeated the reigning African champions Senegal by 3–0, however, England were eliminated by the reigning world champions France in the quarter-finals, 2–1.
-Harry Kane's goal against France was his 53rd for England, equalling the all-time record.
-However, he would later miss an 84th-minute penalty with the chance to level the match.
+At the 2022 World Cup, England defeated Iran and Wales in the group stage to qualify for the round of 16.
+In the round of 16, the Three Lions defeated Senegal 3–0, but were then eliminated by reigning world champions France in the quarter-finals, 2–1.
+In that match, Harry Kane scored his 53rd goal for England, equalling the all-time record at the time.